Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-KvIFKOokxYE.md

 # [January 26th, 2021 Livestream](../2021-01-26.md)
 ## Q&A: Have there been any changes on Train collision stuff?
 https://www.youtube.com/watch?v=KvIFKOokxYE
-This question was possibly duplicated with a more recent answer: April 13th, 2021 Livestream Q&A: Train Collision? [https://youtube.com/embed/cF3QleeEiJo?autoplay=1&start=6681&end=6699](https://youtube.com/embed/cF3QleeEiJo?autoplay=1&start=6681&end=6699)
+This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Train remake?](./yt-4iPV87r2O7A.md) [https://www.youtube.com/watch?v=4iPV87r2O7A](https://www.youtube.com/watch?v=4iPV87r2O7A)

 ### Topics